 The beach I was able to visit was Long Beach which is on Long Island in New York.
 I've been to this beach on countless occasions since I moved to NYC in the 1980's, and several of my trips there have been with my sister, who unfortunately has not been able to visit me this year (as of this posting).

-Some were taking a quiet stroll or fishing as evidenced below.
+Some were fishing or taking a quiet stroll, as evidenced below.

 Another person was riding the waves, as seen in the next set of images.
 (Hopefully the wave-rider did not injure seagulls in the process as he did this).

 And speaking of the jetties, evidently, all during this past summer, The Army Corps of Engineers has been working on a project.
 I learned via a web-page, that "the corps of engineers is rebuilding the jetty off of Arizona Boulevard in West Long Beach (because) it was eroded by Superstorm Sandy nearly five years ago, and now the cranes and bulldozers are busy replacing worn out and fractured rocks on the jetty with new ones."

 According to the aforementioned web-page, this project is "meant to protect against future big storms, but beach lovers in Long Beach said the solution to rebuilding a jetty literally stinks... it comes with some nasty summertime side effects...
 The heavy construction has caused beach closures just as the summer season arrived...
 The U.S. Army Corp of Engineers acknowledged that it’s received complaints, but the federal agency said it happens every time they dig up crumbling rocks from the old jetty because they also dig up tens of thousands of mussels which give off a very strong smell, especially in the summer heat...
 And that’s the way it will be for a while, since the U.S. Army Corps of Engineers said the construction will last until next summer...
 It’s all part of a $100-millionn federal project to repair Superstorm Sandy..."